spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/alliances/alliances-manager/index.html.md

 #### Senior Manager, Technology Partner Managers Responsibilities

 * Extends that of the Manager, Technology Parnter Managers responsibilities
+* Sr Manager should have capabilities to build out and manage the automation of multiple partner portal technologies / platforms such as IMPartner, SFDC and CrossBeam
+* Sr. Manager knows how to scale revenue from the vast partnerships that they build.
+GTM practises is second nature when hunting and gathering the ISV Partners that they recruit.
+* Sr. Manager has self awareness of when to course correct when it comes to partnership and the people that report to them.
+Awareness about "partnership performance" should come from the meta data that they build into the scorecarding of those partnerships.
+Nothing should ever come as a surprise to them when it comes to the overarching health of that partnership.
+* GitLab is a revenue generating public company.
+This person will be able to track their value add and partnerships in the organization because they know partnership through their experience.
+* Sr. Manager should always be thinking about partner related sales pipeline when it comes to their GTM campaigns with partners and marketing.
+A well thought out and instrumented Alliance GTM plan id necessary to drive a strong quarter close and avoid misses throughout the year.

 #### Senior Manager, Technology Partner Managers Requirements